deaktator/maxflow-problems/README.md

 serve less entities.
 This can be problematic, especially when those entities are paying customers.

-Bipartite matching with penalties for unserved entities
+Bipartite matching with penalties for unserved entities [bipartite-matching-with-penalties-for-unserved-entities]
 --------------------------------------------------------

 We can overcome the above issues by requiring the optimization to penalize solutions that have